History of Zionism (pre-1948): Dreyfus and Herzl

-The Dreyfus Affair, which erupted in France in 1894, profoundly shocked emancipated Jews.
+A key event that put the modern Zionist movement in motion was the Dreyfus affair, which erupted in France in 1894.
+The case had a profound impact on Central and Western European Jews.
 The depth of antisemitism in the first country to grant Jews equal rights led many to question their future prospects among Christians.
 Among those who witnessed the Affair was an Austro-Hungarian Jewish journalist, Theodor Herzl.

-Herzl was born in Budapest and lived in Vienna (Jews were only allowed to live in Vienna from 1848), who published his pamphlet Der Judenstaat ("The Jewish State") in 1896 and Altneuland ("The Old New Land") in 1902.
-He described the Affair as a personal turning point.
+Herzl was born in Budapest and lived in Vienna (Jews were only allowed to live in Vienna from 1848).
+In 1896 he published the manifesto Der Judenstaat ("The Jewish State"), and in 1902 he published Altneuland ("The Old New Land").
+He described the Dreyfus Affair as a personal turning point.
 Seeing Dreyfus's Jewishness used so successfully as a scapegoat by the monarchist propagandists disillusioned Herzl.
 Dreyfus's guilt was deemed indisputable simply because Jewish stereotypes of nefariousness prevented a fair trial from occurring.
 Herzl outright denied that any such Jewish stereotypes were rooted in reality in any way.
-However, he believed that anti-semitism was so deeply ingrained in European society that only the creation of a Jewish state would enable the Jews to join the family of nations and escape antisemitism.
+However, he believed that antisemitism was so deeply ingrained in European society that only the creation of a Jewish state, a state where Jews would be the majority and as a result, politically dominant, would enable them to join the family of nations and escape antisemitism.
+This view aligned Herzl with Pinsker.

-Herzl infused political Zionism with a new and practical urgency.
-He brought the World Zionist Organization into being and, together with Nathan Birnbaum, planned its First Congress at Basel in 1897.
+March 1899 correspondence between Yousef al-Khalidi, mayor of Jerusalem and author of the letter on the left, and Theodore Herzl, founder of the Zionist Organization and author of the letter on the right.

+Herzl's project was purely secular; the selection of Palestine, after considering other locations, was motivated by the credibility the name would give to the movement.
+From early on, Herzl recognised that Zionism could not succeed without the support of a great power.
+He hoped that his state would support the great powers' interests and "form part of a defensive wall for Europe in Asia, an outpost of civilisation against barbarism."

+Herzl's most notable Zionist critic was Ahad Ha'am, the founder of cultural Zionism, who criticised the lack of Jewish cultural activity and creativity in Herzl's envisioned state, which Ha'am referred to as "the state of the Jews" rather than a Jewish state.
+He was aware of the existence of the Arab population and believed that mass Jewish colonisation and statehood would result in domination over the Arabs which would not enable the renewal of the Jewish soul.
+He believed that the recovery of a Jewish identity through a national cultural revival should be Zionism's priority, rather than statehood, and that a Jewish centre in Palestine could exist harmoniously with the Arab population and serve rather than replace the diaspora.